Even-in-magnetic field part of transverse resistivity as a probe of magnetic transitions

+The presence of $\rho_{\perp}^{\rm even}$ in the AF1 phase may result from the sizable transverse AMR, attributed to the low spin symmetry of this phase.
+Furthermore, the presence of even-in-field AHE contributions to $\rho_{\perp}^{\rm even}$ below the saturation field cannot be ruled out.
+The presence of magnetoresistance related to the magnetic order in $\rho_{\perp}^{\rm even}$ would be, in principle, in agreement with the longitudinal resistivity $\rho_{xx}$ signals.
+Interestingly, when comparing multiple samples, $\rho_{xx}$ and $\rho_{\perp}^{\rm even}$ cannot be correlated as follows from Fig. \ref{fig4}: The maximal value of the longitudinal magnetoresistance was observed in a different sample than the maximum of $\rho_{\perp}^{\rm even}$.
+We would like to point out that the method is limited only to magnetic magnetic where the magnetic phase transition is accompanied by the corresponding change of their magnetotransport response.

-In this work, we discussed the origin of the even-in-field component of transverse resistivity, and we showed that the transverse magnetotransport signals need to be evaluated carefully.
-In the Hall geometry, the even part of transverse resistivity does not necessarily result from measurement artefacts, such as the geometrical misalignment.
-We define the even part of the transverse resistivity $\rho_{\perp}^{\rm even}$ which is independent of the geometrical offset.
-The $\rho_{\perp}^{\rm even}$ can contain useful information about the existence of the AMR or even about the nature of the magnetic structure.
-We demonstrate this approach in a simple polycrystalline ferromagnet, where we approximate the $\rho_{\perp}^{\rm even}$ by a single domain model.
+In the Hall geometry, the even part of transverse resistivity does not necessarily result from measurement artefacts, such as geometrical misalignment.
+Rather, anisotropic magnetoresistance can yield a non-trivial even-in-field transverse resistivity response.
+To extract these, we define the even part of the transverse resistivity $\rho_{\perp}^{\rm even}$ which is independent of the geometrical offset, and show that $\rho_{\perp}^{\rm even}$ can contain useful information about the magnitude of the AMR.
+We validate this approach in a simple polycrystalline ferromagnet, where we approximate the $\rho_{\perp}^{\rm even}$ by a single domain model.
 We show that longitudinal and transverse AMR measured in the magnetic field sweep do not have to show the same magnitude and symmetry due to the complex magnetization trajectory.

-We further test this approach on a compensated magnet with a complex magnetic structure --- $\rm Mn_5Si_3$.
-We isolate $\rho_{\perp}^{\rm even}$ signals in a series of measurements, and we show that the $\rho_{\perp}^{\rm even}$ can serve as a probe of the magnetic phase transition between its individual magnetic orderings that are hidden in the conventional magnetic characterization methods.
-The different magnitude of $\rho_{\perp}^{\rm even}$ in low- and high-temperature magnetic phases of $\rm Mn_5Si_3$ may reflect the proposed magnetic ordering of the thin films \cite{Reichlova2020}.
+We further then apply our approach to $\rm Mn_5Si_3$, which transitions from non-collinear to an altermagnetic collinear state.
+We isolate $\rho_{\perp}^{\rm even}$ signals in a series of measurements in $\rm Mn_5Si_3$ thin film samples, and we show that the $\rho_{\perp}^{\rm even}$ can serve as a probe of the magnetic phase transition in the material.
+The different magnitude of $\rho_{\perp}^{\rm even}$ in low- and high-temperature magnetic phases of $\rm Mn_5Si_3$ is in agreement with the proposed magnetic ordering of the thin films \cite{Reichlova2020}.

-Compared to other magnetotransport methods used for the confirmation of the magnetic phase transitions (such as the measurement of the resistivity temperature dependence), $\rho_{\perp}^{\rm even}$ appears to be a more robust indicator as it is less prone to be influenced by e.g. structural transitions in the material.